 At the same time, Rick Kenyon of Brattleboro was driving north on Route 30 in a Volkswagen Jetta with Chagnon in the passenger's seat.

 Less than an hour before, Kenyon had offered a ride to Chagnon, who was hitchhiking to Wal-Mart in Hinsdale, N.H.
-The two men, both musicians, struck up a conversation and, after leaving the store, they had decided to drive to the Newfane Cafe & Creamery for lunch.

 They would not make it: North's car slammed into the Jetta near the Interstate 91 overpass.